 Lengh ~ 60 min.

-A silent indoor or outdoor (not tested yet) space of at least 14x14 meters in size is required.
-That said we are currently working on 12x12 meters adaptation.
+A silent indoor or outdoor (not tested yet) space of at least 12x12 meters in size is required.

 We travel with our own sound equipment of